 What makes you unique?
 Are you creative?
 Passionate?
 Driven?
 These are just a few of the many qualities that make people who they are.
 When you know what makes you special, you can start to focus on how you can use those qualities to achieve your goals.

-It's also important to think about what in-demand soft skills you have, and how you will convey those traits to a recruiter or hiring manager.
-We've found the best way to do that is through targeted example answers.
+During an interview, it's also important to think about what in-demand soft skills you have, and how you will convey those traits to a recruiter or hiring manager.

 Example #1: Describing yourself as Creative:

 I am creative and passionate about my work.
-I am always looking for new ways to express myself and I strive to create the best work possible.
-I am driven by my desire to design something beautiful and unique using my graphic design skills.
-I believe that art should be accessible to everyone, and I strive to make my work available to as many people as possible.
+I am always looking for new ways to express myself and I strive to create the best work possible through graphic design.

-I share my work in open-source online communities, as well as through print and digital media.
-I am always learning and growing as an artist, and I hope to continue to develop my skills for years to come.
+I am always learning and growing as an artist – I’ve recently completed my Graphic Design Certification with Adobe, and I hope to continue to develop my skills for years to come.

 - Unique